-Occupy Wall Street… then Brazil
+Occupy Wall Street… Then Brazil

 The Arab spring may have been helped by social media, but the Occupy Wall Street movement has been entirely fuelled by social networks from the start.
 And now the movement is coming to Brazil with plans for ‘Occupy Brazil’ protests from Saturday the 15th.